interuss/dss/deploy/MIGRATION.md

 ## CockroachDB upgrades

-CockroachDB must be upgraded on all DSS instances of the pool at the same time.
-Therefore, all DSS instances connected to a pool must coordinate the upgrade.
-The rollout of the upgrades on the whole CRDB cluster must be carefully performed in a sequence in order to keep the majority of nodes healthy during that period and prevent downtime.
+CockroachDB must be upgraded on all DSS instances of the pool one after the other.
+The rollout of the upgrades on the whole CRDB cluster must be carefully performed in sequence to keep the majority of nodes healthy during that period and prevent downtime.
 For a Pooled deployment, one of the DSS Instance must take the role of the upgrade "Leader" and coordinate the upgrade with other "Followers" DSS instances.